 The congestion charge is a controversial move by city governments—taxing drivers for using private cars in congested urban areas.

 Nobody likes taxes, and the congestion charge might have unintended consequences like increasing social inequality and overburdening aging public transport systems.
-However, initial results from major cities like London, Singapore, and Gothenburg show that congestion charges can have a huge positive impact on traffic, public transport, air quality, and even public health.
+However, initial results from major cities that have implemented smart city technologies like London, Singapore, and Gothenburg show that congestion charges can have a huge positive impact on traffic, public transport, air quality, and even public health.

 Read on to discover how the congestion charge works, the pros and cons of applying it in more cities, and the surprisingly positive results achieved by cities that have taken the plunge.